 instructions are 32 bits wide.

 ARMv8 introduces a new set of 32-bit instructions called A64, with new encodings and assembly language.
 A64 is only available when the processor is in AArch64 state.
-It provides similar functionality to the A32 and T32 instruction sets, but gives access to a larger virtual address space, and has some other changes, including reduced conditionality.
+It provides similar functionality to the A32 and T32 instruction sets, but gives access to a larger virtual address space, and has some other changes, including less conditionality.